Gerenuk/Data-Science-Project-Template/{{ cookiecutter.project_name }}/Conventions.md

     │   │                     (!)
 Only for cleaned code stored as *.py files (since it is Git-friendly and Jupyter notebooks are not)
     │   ├── lib            <- Shared/helper/library functions, to be imported/re-used among data scientists and stages.
 Add this to your PYTHONPATH.
     │   ├── prepare        <- Scripts to transform/prepare the data and create features.
 Will be used less as modeling begins.
-    │   └── temp           <- Short-term scripts which will probably not be relevant after a while.
+    │   └── temp           <- Short-term scripts which will probably not be delivery at the end.
 Promote scripts if they become important.
     │
     └── README.md          <- Short project description, contacts and data sources.
 (Markdown format)
 ```